 Rock climbing, horseback riding, hiking, wildlife viewing – the surrounding mountains offer lots of opportunities for exploring.
 Book a guide, or venture out alone, you will not be disappointed as the landscape has much to offer.
 For the ultimate water-sport experience, head to the small town of Spences Bridge on Hwy 8.
 Located at the confluence of the Thompson and Nicola Rivers, travelers have two main options when entering this community: to fish or to river raft.

 The area around Spences Bridge attracts anglers from around the world during its peak fishing season – September to December.
-In particular, they came for the excellent steelhead fishing at Goldpan Provincial Park where they catch and release these prized sport fish.
+In particular, they come for the excellent steelhead fishing at Goldpan Provincial Park where they catch and release these prized sport fish.
 If whitewater rafting appeals to you there are spectacular opportunities right here in the Thompson and the Fraser Rivers between Spences Bridge and Lytton, one of the oldest communities in North America.

 Logan Lake is the most populated community in Gold Country.
 Hunters, fisherman and backcountry explorers come here for its pristine landscape of mountains, lakes and forest.
 Located 60 km (38 mi) southwest of Kamloops on Hwy 97C, Logan Lake was originally established as a company town to support the largest open pit copper mine in North America.
 Hiking and biking on one of the many trails, fishing and water sports on the lakes and rivers, plus cross-country skiing and snowmobiling attract visitors year-round.